lubusIN/wp-storybook/README.md

 ## Feedback / Suggestions

-If you have any suggestions/feature request that you would like to see in the upcoming releases , feel free to let us know in the [issues section](https://github.com/lubusIN/wp-storybook/issues)
+If you have any suggestions/feature request that you would like to see in the upcoming releases, feel free to let us know in the [issues section](https://github.com/lubusIN/wp-storybook/issues)

 ## Usage